Kobalitoo/sycmd/README.md

 📜 License
 This repository is licensed under the MIT License.
 Feel free to contribute, modify, and use it in your projects.

-Notes:
+📌 Notes
-Replace # in original documentation with the correct link if you have a detailed documentation elsewhere or refer to this repository.
+Replace # in original documentation with the correct link if you have detailed documentation elsewhere.
-The installation and usa
+The installation and usage sections provide easy-to-understand steps, with code examples that help users get started quickly.
+This design enhances the readability and appeal of your repository's README, making it user-friendly and professional-looking on GitHub.